Free Shipping on all orders over $150

 So, let’s take a look at:

-7 ways Xenoestrogens & Endocrine Disrupting Chemicals impact your menopause
+7 ways xenoestrogens & endocrine disrupting chemicals impact your menopause

-Menopause is a natural phase in a woman’s life when your reproductive hormones decline, leading to various physical and emotional changes.
-However, recent studies(2)(3) have highlighted the impact of xenoestrogens and endocrine disrupting chemicals (EDCs) on menopause, potentially exacerbating symptoms and disrupting hormonal balance.
-In this article, we will explore seven ways in which xenoestrogens and EDCs can affect your menopause journey.
+Before we get into it, menopause is a natural phase in a woman’s life when your reproductive hormones decline, leading to various physical and emotional changes.
+However, recent studies(2)(3) have uncovered the impact of xenoestrogens and endocrine disrupting chemicals (EDCs) on menopause, potentially exacerbating symptoms and disrupting hormonal balance.
+Yikes.

 xenoestrogens and endocrine disrupting chemicals in menopause